-All versions of FileMaker Server 12 and 13 work with Calendar Builder.
+All versions of FileMaker Server 12 and above work with soSIMPLE Calendar Settings.
 You do NOT need FileMaker Server Advanced.

 Verify you’re set up for PHP by going to the FileMaker Server Technology Test page (choose “Open Test Page” from the Server menu in the Admin Console) and clicking “Test PHP Custom Web Publishing”.
 If the PHP test passes, you’re done with this step.
 If not, make sure you have installed the original sample database that was installed with FileMaker Server and redeploy FileMaker Server.
 You can generally do this while FileMaker Server is hosting clients.

 If an earlier version of soSIMPLE Calendar is installed on your server, we recommend uninstalling it and running the deploy step to reset your web host settings.

 - FileMaker Server 12: Click “Edit Server Deployment” link in the lower right of the overview screen.

 - Filemaker Server 13 and 14: Choose “Edit Deployment” from Server menu in the upper right of the Admin Console

 2. Put the soSIMPLE folder into your web folder

 Where you put this folder will depend upon your Server Operating System, and your version of FileMaker Server.

 If you are using a multi-server configuration, put this folder in your hosted web server folder and make the following change to the file config.php: Change the line that says “host” to reflect the IP address of your FileMaker Server.

 If you are using a single-server configuration, put your folder in your hosted web server folder.
 No files changes are required: